-What is the Water Demand Offset Program?
+Water Demand Offset (WDO) Program

-The WDO Policy (Resolution No. 13-17) requires the following development projects to offset 1.6 times the amount of water the project is projected to use so that there is a "net positive impact" on the District's water supply:
+The WDO Policy (Resolution No. 19-18) requires the following development projects to offset approximately two times the amount of water they are projected to use so that there is a "net positive impact" on the District's water supply:

 - Development projects with an existing water service that are undergoing a change in use that is expected to increase water demand, as determined using District established water use factors; and